Occupational Safety and Health Administration (OSHA), Labor.

 |* Represents the standards that OSHA proposes to add to the NRTL Program's List of Appropriate Test Standards.|

 III.
-Proposal To Add New Test Standard to the NRTL Program's List of Appropriate Test Standards
+Proposal To Add New Test Standards to the NRTL Program's List of Appropriate Test Standards

 Periodically, OSHA will propose to add new test standards to the NRTL list of appropriate test standards following an evaluation of the test standard document.
-To qualify as an appropriate test standard, the Agency evaluates the document to (1) verify it represents a product category for which OSHA requires certification by an NRTL, (2) verify the document represents an end product and not a component, and (3) verify the document defines safety test specifications (not installation or operational performance specifications).
+To qualify as an appropriate test standard, the agency evaluates the document to: (1) Verify it represents a product category for which OSHA requires certification by a NRTL, (2) verify the document represents an end product and not a component, and (3) verify the document defines safety test specifications (not installation or operational performance specifications).
 OSHA becomes aware of new test standards through various avenues.
 For example, OSHA may become aware of new test standards by: (1) Monitoring notifications issued by certain Standards Development Organizations; (2) reviewing applications by NRTLs or applicants seeking recognition to include new test standards in their scopes of recognition; and (3) obtaining notification from manufacturers, manufacturing organizations, government agencies, or other parties.
 OSHA may determine to include a new test standard in the list, for example, if the test standard is for a particular type of product that another test standard also covers or it covers a type of product that no standard previously covered.

 Table 2—Test Standards OSHA Is Proposing To Add to the NRTL Program's List of Appropriate Test Standards